-Goodwill consists primarily of intangible assets that do not qualify for separate recognition, including assembled workforce, noncontractual relationships and agreements between us and Comcast.
+Goodwill is calculated as the excess of the consideration transferred over the identifiable net assets acquired and represents the future economic benefits expected to arise from other intangible assets acquired that do not qualify for separate recognition, including assembled workforce, noncontractual relationships and agreements between us and Comcast.
 Because the allocation of purchase price and estimated values of identifiable assets and liabilities are not yet final, the amount of total goodwill is not yet final and is subject to change.